klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (c) Used or intended to be used as the means of committing an offense.

-**Section 4.
+**§4.
 Requisites for issuing search warrant.**

 A search warrant shall not issue except upon probable cause in connection with one specific offense to be determined personally by the judge after examination under oath or affirmation of the complainant and the witnesses he may produce, and particularly describing the place to be searched and the things to be seized which may be anywhere in the Philippines.

-**Section 5.
+**§5.
 Examination of complainant; record.**

 The judge must, before issuing the warrant, personally examine in the form of searching questions and answers, in writing and under oath, the complainant and the witnesses he may produce on facts personally known to them and attach to the record their sworn statements, together with the affidavits submitted.

-**Section 6.
+**§6.
 Issuance and form of search warrant.**

 If the judge is satisfied of the existence of facts upon which the application is based or that there is probable cause to believe that they exist, he shall issue the warrant, which must be substantially in the form prescribed by these Rules.

-**Section 7.
+**§7.
 Right to break door or window to effect search.**

 The officer, if refused admittance to the place of directed search after giving notice of his purpose and authority, may break open any outer or inner door or window of a house or any part of a house or anything therein to execute the warrant or liberate himself or any person lawfully aiding him when unlawfully detained therein.

-**Section 8.
+**§8.
 Search of house, room, or premises to be made in presence of two witnesses.**

 No search of a house, room, or any other premises shall be made except in the presence of the lawful occupant thereof or any member of his family or in the absence of the latter, two witnesses of sufficient age and discretion residing in the same locality.

-**Section 9.
+**§9.
 Time of making search.**

 The warrant must direct that it be served in the day time, unless the affidavit asserts that the property is on the person or in the place ordered to be searched, in which case a direction may be inserted that it be served at any time of the day or night.

-**Section 10.
+**§10.
 Validity of search warrant.**

 A search warrant shall be valid for ten (10) days from its date.
 Thereafter, it shall be void.

-**Section 11.
+**§11.
 Receipt for the property seized.**

 The officer seizing property under the warrant must give a detailed receipt for the same to the lawful occupant of the premises in whose presence the search and seizure were made, or in the absence of such occupant, must, in the presence of at least two witnesses of sufficient age and discretion residing in the same locality, leave a receipt in the place in which he found the seized property.

-**Section 12.
+**§12.
 Delivery of property and inventory thereof to court; return and proceedings thereon.**

  - (a) The officer must forthwith deliver the property seized to the judge who issued the warrant, together with a true inventory thereof duly verified under oath.

  - (b) Ten (10) days after issuance .of the search warrant, the issuing judge shall ascertain if the return has been made, and if none, shall summon the person to whom the warrant was issued and require him to explain why no return was made.
-If the return has been made, the judge shall ascertain whether section 11 of this Rule has been complied with and shall require that the property seized be delivered to him.
-The judge shall see to it that subsection (a) hereof has been complied with.
+If the return has been made, the judge shall ascertain whether §11 of this Rule has been complied with and shall require that the property seized be delivered to him.
+The judge shall see to it that sub§(a) hereof has been complied with.

  - (c) The return on the search warrant shall be filed and kept by the custodian of the log book on search warrants who shall enter therein the date of the return, the result, and other actions of the judge.
-A violation of this section shall constitute contempt of court.
+A violation of this §shall constitute contempt of court.

-**Section 13.
+**§13.
 Search incident to lawful arrest.**

 A person lawfully arrested may be searched for dangerous weapons or anything which may have been used or constitute proof in the commission of an offense without a search warrant.

-**Section 14.
+**§14.
 Motion to quash a search warrant or to suppress evidence; where to file.**

 A motion to quash a search warrant and/or to suppress evidence obtained thereby may be filed in and acted upon only by the court where the action has been instituted.
 If no criminal action has been instituted, the motion may be filed in and resolved by the court that issued the search warrant.
 However, if such court failed to resolve the motion and a criminal case is subsequently filed in another court, the motion shall be resolved by the latter court.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 127 PROVISIONAL REMEDIES IN CRIMINAL CASES </p>

-**Section 1.
+**§1.
 Availability of provisional remedies.**

 The provisional remedies in civil actions, insofar as they are applicable, may be availed of in connection with the civil action deemed instituted with the criminal action.

-**Section 2.
+**§2.
 Attachment.**

 When the civil action is properly instituted in the criminal action as provided in Rule 111, the offended party may have the property of the accused attached as security for the satisfaction of any judgment that may be recovered from the accused in the following cases: